rust-lang/rfcs/text/0000-cargo-asymmetric-tokens.md

 What format can Cargo read for private keys?
 The RFC suggests that cargo takes a path to `PKCS#12`.
 This gives the possibility for a user to reuse a preexisting key that they have for another use.
 The chance that the file will happen to be in the correct type may be too small to be worth the complexity of `PKCS#12`.
 We could use the secret [subset of `PASERK`](https://github.com/paseto-standard/paserk/blob/master/types/secret.md) witch is much simpler, but it is unlikely to be compatible with any other tools.
 If it is not going to be compatible we can store them in `credentials.toml` and not have paths involved.
 Whatever decision we make a credential process can always be set up to read other files in other formats.
 Also, we should think about how this works for CI use cases.

-What subset of UTF-8 is appropriate for use as `user-ID`?
-Whitespace, bidirectional overrides, invisible codepoints are clearly asking for trouble.
-But what about characters that have different canonicalization.

 The `private-key-path` field in Cargo configuration contains a path to a private key file; how this field handles relative paths vs absolute paths is subject to decision currently being made regarding the handling of other relative vs absolute paths in Cargo configuration.

 # Future possibilities